 Meet Our Town

 Welcome to Carbondale, Illinois!
-A city of more than 26,305 residents, Carbondale is home to a thriving business community strongly boosted by Southern Illinois University-Carbondale, recognized nationally for outstanding education, research, and athletics.
+A city of more than 21,717 residents, Carbondale is home to a thriving business community enormously boosted by Southern Illinois University-Carbondale, recognized nationally for outstanding education, research, and athletics.
 Located in the heart of beautiful Southern Illinois, Carbondale and the surrounding region offer scenic lakes, a national forest, and abundant recreational opportunities, including two stops along the Southern Illinois Golf Trail.
 Carbondale is also the front door of the Shawnee Hills Wine Trail, the home of fabulous restaurants serving international cuisine, the retail center for multiple counties, and the region's cultural center, with many stages filled with music, dance, and live theater.

 Carbondale is a bustling community of unusual shops, diverse commerce, cultural activities, and many other luxuries that would be expected in a large city - yet it maintains the comforts and charm of a small town.
-Although the title is unofficial, many residents consider Carbondale to be the "Capital of Southern Illinois."
+Although the title is unofficial, many residents consider Carbondale the "Capital of Southern Illinois."

 Facts About Carbondale

-- Carbondale has excellent Amtrak service with three trains daily to and from Chicago with one train daily to and from Memphis and New Orleans.
+- Carbondale has excellent Amtrak service, with three trains daily to and from Chicago with one train daily to and from Memphis and New Orleans.

 Awards & Accreditations

-- Received an unmodified opinion (highest and cleanest kink of opinion an auditor can express) from the
+- Received an unmodified opinion (the highest and cleanest kind of opinion an auditor can express) from the

-- Winner, Bronze level for Bicycle Friendly Community, 2016-2024
+- Winner, Bronze level for Bicycle Friendly Community since 2016